Careers at Doane Academy

 Thank you for your interest in a career at Doane Academy.

 Doane Academy welcomes qualified candidates seeking to join the ranks of our professional faculty and staff.
 We are interested in applicants who are devoted to an education for life, who are willing and able to embrace our small school culture, are committed to mastering the art and craft of educating, and can combine enthusiasm for their expertise with an understanding of the many different ways students learn.

-Interest applicants should send a cover letter and C.V., to George B. Sanderson, Headmaster,
+Interest applicants should send a cover letter and C.V., to George B. Sanderson, Head of School,

 Doane Academy at email@example.com.

 Doane Academy seeks a full-time teacher of upper school History beginning in the 2021-2022 academic year.
 The successful candidate will have the following qualifications:

 - Experience with teaching upper school History classes including World History required.

 - BA degree required; masters degree preferred.